Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 For anyone who is building a retirement strategy that prominently features a 401(k), it’s important to have a deeper understanding of the plan, both its advantages and disadvantages.
 In what cases is it most useful?
 Are there hidden costs?
 And, most importantly, how does the dang thing work?
 Before we try to answer that question, however, let’s make sure we understand the basics.

-What Is a Defined Contribution Plan?
+Understanding a Defined Contribution Plan

 Photo credit: © iStock/Marvin Samuel Tolentino Pineda